google-deepmind/acme/README.md

 a [tutorial notebook][Tutorial] which describes in more detail the underlying components behind a typical Acme agent and how these can be combined to form a novel implementation.

+> :information_source: Acme is first and foremost a framework for RL research written by
+> researchers, for researchers.
+We use it for our own work on a daily basis.
+So
+> with that in mind, while we will make every attempt to keep everything in good
+> working order, things may break occasionally.
+But if so we will make our best
+> effort to fix them as quickly as possible!

 ## Installation